xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 or `#!/bin/bash` to use GNU `bash`.
 Similar to Debian and Ubuntu, the `/bin/sh` in the container is not `bash`, so `bash` features cannot be used in `#!/bin/sh` scripts.
-[Debian Policy][] has some useful advice on writing robust shell scripts.
+[Debian Policy][] has some useful advice on writing robust shell scripts, and the [shellcheck][] lint tool usually gives good recommendations.

-Basic shell utilities are available in the container runtime, but more advanced utilities might not be present.
+Basic shell utilities are available in the container runtime, but more advanced utilities will often not be present.
+The legacy [`LD_LIBRARY_PATH`-based scout runtime][ldlp-runtime]
+cannot guarantee the presence of anything beyond basic shell utilities either.

 <!-- References: -->